IKIM-Essen/ClusterDocs/docs/reference/software-workflows.md

 - cap `executor.queueSize` during learning and set justified CPU, memory, time, and partition limits for production runs.

-When released, the RCC execution boundary will be:
+The RCC execution boundary is:

 - start the pinned Nextflow controller through `rcc-nextflow` on the approved submission host, never on `login1` or `login2`;